angelus-x/OSINT/exercise-030/exercise-030.md

 *Source: Google Maps / Marie Frechon / United Nations Flickr*
 <br>
 <br>
-Here is a side-by-side comparison:
+Here is a side-by-side comparison: The left picture is my estimation of where the tent was located.
 ![Co-ordinates](images/exercise-030-coor.png)
 <br>
 *Source: Google Maps*